PostHog/posthog.com/contents/blog/session-recording-performance.md

 Instead, SR uses DOM mutations – deltas at the HTML-level, instructions the browser needs to render, not the render itself.
 Specifically, SR was made possible in 2012 when the MutationObserver API was added to modern browsers, starting with Chrome 18.

 Prior to the Mutation API, modern browsers had MutationEvents.
 When a button changed color, that was a MutationEvent.
 When a node was removed, that was a MutationEvent.
-Unfortunately, MutationEvents were slow—every single tiny, itsy-bitsy change fired a MutationEvent at every parent node.
+Unfortunately, MutationEvents were slow – every single tiny, itsy-bitsy change fired a MutationEvent at every parent node.
 In the 2000s, SR would’ve been impossibly slow.

 The [MutationObserver API](https://developer.mozilla.org/en-US/docs/Web/API/MutationObserver) has a different approach.
 It batches node changes and dispatches a joint notification whenever it has capacity to.